lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 SingleResponse uses SHA-256.
 OCSP responders SHOULD NOT distribute OCSP responses that contain CertIDs that use SHA-1 if the OCSP responder has no clients that require the use of SHA-1.
+Operators of OCSP responders may consider logging the hash algorithm used by OCSP clients to inform their determination of when it is appropriate to obsolete the distribution of OCSP responses that employ SHA-1 for CertID field hashes.

 The responder SHOULD NOT include responseExtensions.
 As specified in
 {{RFC6960}}, clients MUST ignore unrecognized non-critical